shaungrady/enum-utils/README.md

 #### `EnumSet.fromEnum()`

-Creates an `EnumSet` from an enum.
+Creates a new `EnumSet` instance from the given enum object.

 ```ts
 fromEnum(Enum);